tomtactom/Rankify/README.md

 ```

 This populates `data/rankify.sqlite` with random scores for every card set so
 that the norm tables become visible.
+Make sure the PHP CLI is available and the
+`pdo_sqlite` extension is installed.

-If you prefer to trigger the generation via
+If you prefer to trigger the generation via your browser, simply open
-your browser, simply open `scripts/generate_demo_data.php` in a web browser.
-The
+`scripts/generate_demo_data.php` in a web browser.
+The script immediately
-script immediately responds while the data is created in the background.
+responds while the data is created in the background.
+On some hosting systems
+the required shell commands may be disabled; in that case run the script from
+the command line instead.

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.